Former Gamecock Jay Urich hosts a kids camp as part of his continuing efforts in the community

 COLUMBIA, S.C. — Jay Urich played a couple of positions for the Gamecocks during his career including quarterback and wide receiver.

-But his role as the founder Original Design is his most important role.
+But his role as the founder of Original Design is his most important role.

-Original Design is a non-profit with a mission of providing opportunties for kids and teenagers and one of those opportunities took place Saturday at Heathwood Hall.
-Area kids ages eight to 12 were the beneficiaries of one of Original Design's camps which allowed the youngsters to spend their Saturday morning playing two-hand touch football, tennis or basketball.
+Original Design is a non-profit with a mission of providing opportunities for kids and teenagers and one of those opportunities took place Saturday at Heathwood Hall.
+Area kids ages eight to 12 were the beneficiaries of one of Original Design's camps which allowed the youngsters to spend their Saturday morning playing two-hand touch football, tennis, or basketball.

 Getting the kids moving on a Saturday morning incorporates one of the cornerstones of Original Design.
 The organization emphasizes sports, health and faith in its playbook for the next generation as it hopes to provide role models for youngsters through mentoring.